Self-Employed Mortgage Specialist

 Document Your Self-Employment

 Business license, CPA letter, or 2+ years of business tax returns (to prove history, not income).
+The IRS Self-Employed Tax Center outlines the documentation requirements.

 3. 3